CiMon-Capstone-Project/Cloud-Computing/README.md

 }
 ```
 #### `GET /detection`
-Upload images of chili leaves that are indicated by disease to get detection results.
+Retrieve a list of detection results for uploaded images of chili leaves, including information about disease, symptom, prevention, and treatment.
 #### Response
 ```json
 {